starkinfra/sdk-python/README.md

 ### Get an Issuing Withdrawal

-After its creation, information on an withdrawal may be retrieved by its id.
+After its creation, information on a withdrawal may be retrieved by its id.

 ```python
 import starkinfra